vozlt/nginx-module-vts/README.md

       * The number of cache hit.
     * scarce
       * The number of cache scare.
+  * downstreamOutBytes
+    * The number of bytes sent to clients, grouped by cache status.
+It uses the same keys as `responses`.
+  * upstreamInBytes
+    * The number of bytes read from upstream, grouped by cache status.
+It counts only the final upstream attempt; earlier attempts redirected by `proxy_next_upstream` are not included. `hit` is usually 0 because no upstream response body is read; `revalidated` is usually small while `downstreamOutBytes.revalidated` stays large.
+The same two objects also appear in `serverZones` and `filterZones` when cache statuses are present.

 ### Json used by control
 /*`{status_uri}`*/control?cmd=reset&...